 - 1 small green bell pepper seeded and diced into small pieces

 - 1 large jalapeno seeded and diced into small pieces

 - 1 teaspoon smoked paprika

 - pinch of saffron about 20 threads (optional)

 - 2 tablespoons olive oil

 - parsley for garnish chopped

 - salt and fresh cracked pepper to taste

-Add the kabocha squash, the regular and smoked paprika, cumin and saffron.
+- Toss-in the kabocha squash, regular and smoked paprika, cumin and saffron.
 Mix well.

-Crack the egg into a bowl and gently slid it to the top of the tomato mixture or just crack the egg and directly transfer it to the tomato mixture.
-Either way works.
+- Crack the egg into a bowl and gently slid it to the top of the tomato mixture or crack the egg directly into the tomato mixture.